DDoS Extortion Campaigns (Ransom DDoS, or RDoS) To Watch Out For

 The two of the best actions to prepare for an attack are distributing workloads/data and putting a DDoS mitigation filtering in place.
 Using a Content Delivery Network (CDN) will usually not stop the attack, but it will help mitigate their strength – as it depends on the type of DDoS.
 It can help distribute the load and avoid a single point of congestion.

-DDoS protection by solutions like Cloudbric’s Smart Web Application Protection (SWAP) will protect all Internet-facing assets.
+DDoS protection by solutions like Cloudbric’s Smart Web Application Protection (WAF) will protect all Internet-facing assets.
 This cloud-based service receives all traffic, analyzes it, and filters it.
-SWAP’s DDoS protection will keep track of connections, be aware of blacklisted IPs, and perform DPI (Deep Packet Inspection) at layer 7.
+WAF’s DDoS protection will keep track of connections, be aware of blacklisted IPs, and perform DPI (Deep Packet Inspection) at layer 7.
 And most importantly, it will limit the rate in case of a suspicious DDoS volumetric attack.

-SWAP is a Web-Application Firewall (WAF), backed up with AI-based deep learning.
-SWAP detects DDoS by filtering out malicious traffic, and uses AI to adapt to the patterns.
-When SWAP is combined with a CDN, the protection can be scaled up to 20Tbps.
+WAF is a Web-Application Firewall, backed up with AI-based deep learning.
+WAF detects DDoS by filtering out malicious traffic, and uses AI to adapt to the patterns.

 During a DDoS Attack.